RangiLyu/nanodet/README.md

 ## NEWS!!!

+* [2022.08.26] Upgrade to [pytorch-lightning-1.7](https://lightning.ai/).
+The minimum PyTorch version is upgraded to 1.9.
+To use previous version of PyTorch, please install [NanoDet <= v1.0.0-alpha-1](https://github.com/RangiLyu/nanodet/tags)

 * [2021.12.25] **NanoDet-Plus** release!
 Adding **AGM**(Assign Guidance Module) & **DSLA**(Dynamic Soft Label Assigner) to improve **7 mAP** with only a little cost.

 Find more update notes in [Update notes](docs/update.md).